kaytinm/pgmFinalProject/README.md

 2. Select a recommendation engine.
 3. Input your attribute data.
 4. Select Recommend Patterns or Recommend Attribute.
-      a.
-If you select Recommend Attribute input attribute and select button.
+ - i.
+If you select "Recommend Attribute".
+Type the attribute you want to recommend and click the button.
+ - NOTE: if you do not type in a correct attribute this will not work
 6. Submit the form to receive personalized crochet pattern recommendations.